Bubobubobubobubo/sardine/docs/documentation/sardinopedia/basic_swimming_lessons.md

     print('I am swimming now!')
     again(basic)

-hush(basic) # or panic()
+silence(basic) # or panic()
 ```
 This is the most basic and iconic *swimming function* you can write.
 We could make a sweatshirt out of it.
 It is just like your regular **Python** function to the exception of two little details :

 - the `@swim` or `@die` decorators.